 Your Presenter: Eric Groh, LPC CPCS ACS Level II National Certified Gambling Counselor

 Eric has 20+ years experience designing and implementing mental health and addiction treatment programs to address psychological trauma and emotional adjustment issues.
 For over 12 years he has provided licensure supervision and advanced clinical consultation particularly in the area of ethical dilemmas.
-He was a pioneer and catalyst who oversaw the ground up development of the State Chapter Georgia Council on Problem Gambling.
+He was the founder and catalyst who oversaw the ground up development of the State Chapter Georgia Council on Problem Gambling.
 He is the first of only three National Certified Gambling Counselors in the state of Georgia and the only NCGC Level II which requires 2000 direct contact hours.
 As a U.S. DHHS consultant post-Hurricane Katrina, he assisted with the development of a protocol for the first PTSD Screening for the Louisiana State Board of Health.
 He is a national presenter and trainer of therapists with a primary focus on ethics workshops.
 Eric is a former president of the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.